tiffanychu90/simple-coronavirus-report/getting_started.md

 Optionally, a text editor can be installed.
 Most of our work will be done in Jupyter Notebooks, so a text editor isn't needed.
 Within our Docker setup, we'll have access a simple text editor.

-Installing another text editor can make your life for writing or reading code, as it provides built-in formatting or highlighting.
-When you're writing Python scripts (.py), Markdown (.md), YAML files (.yml), having a more advanced text editor may make your life easier.
+Installing another text editor can make your life easier for writing or reading code, as it provides built-in formatting or highlighting.
+When you're writing Python scripts (.py), Markdown (.md), YAML files (.yml), you might want to have a more advanced text editor handy.

 Some options:
 * [Visual Studio Code](https://code.visualstudio.com/)